Custom Silicone Connectors: The Ultimate Guide

 Liner materials protect the silicone coupler from media such as hot gases or chemicals.
 For example, a fluorocarbon liner can enhance a silicone connector’s resistance to petrochemical residues.
 With air intake systems, EPDM inserts are sometimes used.
+With silicone connectors that use EPDM, silicone is used on the hot side of the engine and EPDM is used on the cooling side.
 If you need a hose connector made from EPDM, Elasto Proxy can source EPDM elbows such as 45° and 90° reducing elbows, cobra elbows, and odd angle elbows.

 Silicone rubber is known for its high-temperature resistance, but engineers need to define their application’s specific temperature range.
 In addition to heat tolerance, it’s important to specify both the working pressure and the burst pressure for custom silicone hose connectors Typically, the burst pressure is four times the working pressure – the recommended maximum pressure for your application.

 Elasto Proxy can supply you with custom silicone connectors that meet or exceed the performance and physical characteristics of

 - TMC RP303B Grade I and Grade II

 For over 30 years, we’ve been a trusted supplier to the heavy equipment industry.
 To place an order for custom silicone connectors, contact us.

 Silicone connectors vary in terms of color, but the differences aren’t cosmetic.